 a) Sieve Tubes: Sieve tubes are the main conducting cells of the phloem and are formed by the alignment of sieve elements.
 These cells have perforated end walls called sieve plates that allow the movement of nutrients between adjacent cells.
 Sieve tubes lack most cellular organelles, including a nucleus, in their mature state, which allows for efficient nutrient transport.

 b) Companion Cells: Companion cells are closely associated with sieve tubes and provide metabolic support to them.
 They have active nuclei and a full complement of organelles, which help regulate and maintain the functions of sieve tubes.
-Companion cells are responsible for loading sugars into sieve tubes at the source (usually leaves) and unloading them at the sink (areas of the plant where sugars are utilized or stored).
+Companion cells are responsible for loading sugars into sieve tubes at the source (usually leaves) and unloading them at the sink (areas of the plant where sugars are utilised or stored).

 c) Phloem Fibers: Similar to xylem fibres, phloem fibres are elongated cells with thick walls made of lignin.
 They provide mechanical support and contribute to the structural integrity of the phloem tissue.

-d) Phloem Parenchyma: These are living, specialized cells interspersed within the phloem tissue.
+d) Phloem Parenchyma: These are living, specialised cells interspersed within the phloem tissue.
 Phloem parenchyma cells store and transport nutrients like starches and oils.
 They also assist in the overall functioning of the phloem by maintaining the metabolic needs of adjacent cells.

-Learn more about Nutrition and Respiration
+Learn more about Nutrition and Respiration |

-The main function of phloem tissue is the transportation of photosynthetically produced sugars (primarily sucrose) from the sites of production (source) to areas of growth, storage, or utilization (sink) in the plant.
+The main function of phloem tissue is the transportation of photosynthetically produced sugars (primarily sucrose) from the sites of production (source) to areas of growth, storage, or utilisation (sink) in the plant.
 This translocation of nutrients is driven by a process known as "pressure flow" or "mass flow."
 It involves the active transport of sugars from source cells into sieve tubes and the subsequent movement of these sugars along the concentration gradient from source to sink.
 This movement is facilitated by the continuous flow of water within the plant and the difference in osmotic pressure between the source and the sink.

 Phloem also plays a role in long-distance signalling within plants, as well as in the transport of hormones and other signalling molecules.
 The ability of phloem to transport materials in both directions allows the plant to allocate resources efficiently based on its physiological needs.